 But, I say again, this is not collecting.

 Now, sooner or later, everyone runs out of space.
 You may need to get creative to display your prizes.
 Resist the temptation to store things in boxes in the attic.
-A better plan would be a rotation system wherein you continually bring out treasures old and knew to grace your living space.
+A better plan would be a rotation system wherein you continually bring out treasures old and new to grace your living space.
+If you prefer to speculate or accumulate, then go to it.
+There's no shame in those things.
+But follow these guidelines and you, too, can be a collector. |

-All Disney characters & images © Disney
+All Disney characters & images © Disney and are used for fan purposes only

 Disney Links: